hmswaffles/BookshelfExtender/README.md

 There are two ways to start.
 A) text the word "Books" or "BOOKS" to (866) 973-5104 to get started.
 B) text a photo of your bookcase or bookpile to (866) 973-5104.
 By texting these numbers, you are opt-ing in to recieve messages from the same number.
 Msg & data rates may apply.

-To opt-out, send "Stop" or "STOP" to the aforementioned phone number.
+Regulatory compliance requires the following: To opt-out, send "Stop" or "STOP" to the aforementioned phone number

 You could also text a stock-photo of a bookshelf to the number if you wanted to test it out!

 ## Tips
 Clear, higher resolution photos generally result in better recommendations.
-Don't take a photo of your whole bookcase!
+Don't take a photo of your whole bookcase.

 ## Other Details
 BookshelfExtender needs to auto-analyze the photos it is sent in order to make its recommendations.
 No third parties have access to the photo; nor to any identifiable information.